-All inquiry and investigatory files and final reports will be maintained and secured by the RIO for a period of seven years from the date of case closure, or for the period required by applicable regulations.
+All inquiry and investigatory files and final reports will be maintained and secured by the RIO for a period of seven years from the date of receipt of the allegation, or for the period required by applicable regulations.

-5. Questions
+Questions

 Questions regarding these procedures may be directed to the Office of the Vice President for Research or the Office of the General Counsel.